Green-Software-Foundation/patterns/docs/catalog/cloud/optimize-avg-cpu-utilization.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-Concerning the SCI equation, optimizing average CPU utilization will impact two parts:
+Optimizing average CPU utilization will impact SCI as follows:

-- `E`: Optimized average CPU utilization can reduce the amount of energy needed to support the systems traffic from the reduced CPU requirements
+- `E`: Optimized average CPU utilization can reduce the amount of energy needed to support the systems traffic from the reduced CPU requirements.
 - `M`: Optimized average CPU utilization can reduce the amount of resources needed which will decrease the amount of embodied carbon required to support the system.

 ## Assumptions
 - There is an assumption that traffic is expected to fluctuate during normal production usage because of external natural changes in how users consume.
-Monitoring the average CPU utilization helps to normalize these fluctuations and give a better overall sense of the system CPU utilization
+Monitoring the average CPU utilization helps to normalize these fluctuations and give a better overall sense of the system CPU utilization.

 ## Considerations
-- There is no optimal CPU utilization value provided in this pattern, that should be determined from the system and its specific requirements
+- There is no optimal CPU utilization value provided in this pattern, that should be determined from the system and its specific requirements.
 - Reducing average CPU utilization could be achieved by adding more hardware to better load balance.
-This pattern intends for the software practioner to find efficiencies within the system that don't involve introducing more hardware and therefore additional embodied carbon.
+The software practioner should try to find efficiencies within the system that don't involve introducing more hardware and therefore additional embodied carbon.

 ## References